Chand Nawab: Revival of Popularity and Fame

 Chand Nawab's popularity had a resurgence starting in 2016 when his viral video inspired Indian filmmaker Kabir Khan to create Nawazuddin Siddiqui's character Chand Nawab in his 2015 blockbuster Bajrangi Bhaijaan.
 Acclaimed actor Nawazuddin Siddiqui recreated Chand Nawab's railway station scene.
 Once again, the original video of Chand Nawab went viral and it received millions of views all over the world.

-Chand Nawab received instant fame overnight.
-He got a lot of love and appreciation from India and Pakistan especially from Bollywood star Salman Khan and other cast of Bajrangi Bhaijaan.
+Chand Nawab received instant fame.
+He received a lot of appreciation from India and Pakistan especially from Bollywood star Salman Khan and other cast of Bajrangi Bhaijaan.
 He did many live interviews for Pakistan and Skype interviews for Indian News Channels as well.
 The viral Chand Nawab clip was translated in many different languages.
 He was offered acting roles in TV dramas.
 He has also being asked to act in Bollywood movies, and even some foreign TV channels.
 Different Pakistani print and electronic news channels hurried to hire him as their journalist and reporters.